Lavender oil is a topical remedy which is simply the distillation of lavender petals into a liquid.

 Gattefossé was amazed as the burns subsided within hours, with a fraction of the severe scarring he expected.
 From the day forth, Gattefossé made it his mission to uncover the secret medicinal properties of lavender oil, experimenting constantly on injured WW1 soldiers in crowded military hospitals.

-This story isn’t 100% true, as Gattefossé knew about the medicine properties of lavender oil beforehand, and didn’t randomly have a giant, unlidded vat bubbling away in his laboratory either (this aint a Bond movie).
+This story isn’t 100% true, as Gattefossé knew about lavender oil’s medicinal properties beforehand, and didn’t randomly have a giant, unlidded vat bubbling away in his laboratory like a Bond villain.
 However, using lavender oil deliberately did save his hands from what he described as “a rapidly developing gas gangrene“.

 The fearmongering – don’t be fooled!